On Right Tapped(RightTappedRoutedEventArgs) Method

 protected: virtual void OnRightTapped(RightTappedRoutedEventArgs ^ e) = OnRightTapped;

-virtual void OnRightTapped(RightTappedRoutedEventArgs const & e);
+void OnRightTapped(RightTappedRoutedEventArgs const & e);

 protected virtual void OnRightTapped(RightTappedRoutedEventArgs e);

 Protected Overridable Sub OnRightTapped (e As RightTappedRoutedEventArgs)